 The Paperwork

 Finally!
 You found that exciting job in Iceland.
 Now it is time for some of the tedious but necessary paperwork.
 Many forms are now available online.
-While the Icelandic government has set an ambitious target of having all administrative documents online by 2020, there will undoubtedly be some old fashion forms to fill out.
+While the Icelandic government has set an ambitious target of having all administrative documents online by 2020, there will undoubtedly be some forms to fill out.

 To live and work in Iceland, you will first need a personal ID number (kennitala) and an electronic ID (rafræn skilríki) connected with the SIM card in your mobile phone for authentication purposes.
-An IceKey is very convenient and similar to the electronic ID but is issued by Registers Iceland and is used for municipal services.
+An IceKey is very convenient and similar to the electronic ID, but is issued by Registers Iceland and is used for municipal services.

-To calculate what NET salary you will receive, you must deduct from your actual (gross) salary, taxes, and the mandatory payments to your union and pension fund.
+To calculate what NET salary you will receive, you must deduct from your actual (gross) salary taxes and the mandatory payments to your union and pension fund.
 For three years, foreign experts can apply for a tax discount and an expedited review of their work permit application.

 Personal ID number